Manas Mental Health Units at Residential Homes for Care & Protection

 From its inception Manas has echoed that disadvantaged populations have the twin burden of increased mental health problems and insufficient access to mental health services.
 Socio-economic deprivation has been found to correlate closely with the onset and exacerbation of mental health concerns.
 Individuals who hail from urban slums or have been displaced into underprivileged circumstances and Homeless have been seen to have a bidirectional relationship with mental health issues.
 A study conducted at a North Indian psychiatric hospital reflected that 90.7% of the homeless persons admitted were identified with some psychiatric illness, and 55.7% had more than one psychiatric diagnosis (Tripathi et. al. 2013).
 This reflects that resource-poor or socio-economically deprived communities experience several types of stressors that adversely impact their mental health.

 To counter the same, in the year 2010, we began catering to the needs of many such individuals in partnership with the Department of Women and Child Development, (DWCD) Govt. of NCT of Delhi who reside in residential homes under the mandate of Delhi Juvenile Justice (Care and Protection) Rules, 2009 which directs provision of mental healthcare to juveniles and children in government custody.
-We have found that factors such as psychological and physical abuse, low education and awareness, weak social support, familial discord and previous exposure to traumatic life situations gravely impact their mental health and lead to adverse consequences such as self harm tendencies, emotional regulation difficulties and impulsive decision making, oppositional defiance, verbal and emotional bullying, blurring of bodily-boundaries, difficulties in relationship building due to insecure attachment style, dwindling sense of self worth and more.
+We have found that factors such as psychological and physical abuse, low education and awareness, weak social support, family discord, family therapy and previous exposure to traumatic life situations gravely impact their mental health and lead to adverse consequences such as self harm tendencies, emotional regulation difficulties and impulsive decision making, oppositional defiance, verbal and emotional bullying, blurring of bodily-boundaries, difficulties in relationship building due to insecure attachment style, dwindling sense of self worth and more.
 Furthermore women constitute an additionally vulnerable group in this regard as they are often given secondary status when it comes to socio-economical, legal and human rights issues.

 Within these residential complexes by the DWCD the Mental Health Unit by Manas Foundation undertakes an intensive psychological evaluation with every resident in order to determine the individual’s psycho social needs and a personalized management plan is prepared for them.
 This aims to fulfill short-term and long-term goals, and is formulated in consideration with their context, corresponding ongoing legal process and in tandem with the overall management plan formulated by the government for residents of these homes.

-Our services include individual counseling sessions, psychiatric consultations, group therapy, post-restoration and family counselling and crisis intervention.
+Our services include individual counseling sessions, online counselling, online therapy, psychiatric consultations, group therapy, post-restoration and family counselling and crisis intervention.
 Psychologists also conduct various workshops with support staff regularly to sensitize them on mental health and adjustment issues to be able to cater to needs of the residents with empathy and understanding.
 Over the course of working with these homes we have innovated and designed intervention strategies which not only rely on the traditional therapy models but employ practices such as Dance Movement Therapy, Art Therapy, Drama Therapy, Art of Living Practices, Yoga, Gardening etc which cater to their mental health continuum; from redressal of mental health concerns to promotion of positive mental health.

 - NirmalChaaya Complex – In 2010, Manas Foundation started an MHU at Nirmal Chaya Complex, a state-run care home for underprivileged women and children with 500-600 short and long-term residents that we cater to through the Mental health Unit every month.